St. Nicholas Day | JOY for Today

 Wolfe Stew Connects

 As I read Nicholas' story, I'm struck with a feeling of disbelief.
 First, I cannot imagine losing my parents at a young age, but then to use all they left me to help others - that's a story of heroism right there.
-The kind of story that makes me want to be a better human.
+It's the kind of story that makes me want to be a better human.

 Unfortunately, whenever the subject of giving arises, my stomach clenches, my ears tune in to the ambient noises around me, my mind focuses on brainstorming polite ways to decline, and my hands clutch my figurative pocketbook.

-The Bible tells us to be a cheerful giver (2 Corinthians 9:6-7), that it's better to give than receive (Acts 20:35), and when anyone asks, to give without expectation of return (Luke 6:35).
-But this is a hard thing to do - nearly impossible.
+The Bible tells us to be a cheerful giver (2 Corinthians 9:6-7), that it's better to give than receive (Acts 20:35), and when anyone asks, to give without expectation of return (Luke 6:35), but this is a hard thing to do - nearly impossible.
 I have a responsibility to provide for my family (I Timothy 5:8) and my future (Proverbs 13:22), don't I?
 And what about protecting myself from the evil intentions of others (2 Timothy 3:2-5)?
 Why would I give money to everyone who asks me for it?
 Wouldn't that leave me penniless?
 Is that really the posture God wants me in, dependent on the mercy of others?

 I know He wants me to depend on His mercy.
 But could He really expect me to sell all my possessions, give to the needy, and depend on the mercy of fallible, selfish people like myself?